blackmenthor/flutter-branch-io/README.md

 - Track user by id

 ## HOW TO USE iOS

 - For iOS, you need to tweak your original Flutter's AppDelegate.
-Just follow this repository for further instruction (https://github.com/blackmenthor/flutter-branch-io-ios-sample)
+Just follow this repository for further instruction [https://github.com/blackmenthor/flutter-branch-io-ios-sample](https://github.com/blackmenthor/flutter-branch-io-ios-sample)
 - After your AppDelegate has been tweaked, you could use some of the functions below
 - Last, you need to call this code inside your application's initState

-    ```
+    ```dart
-        if (Platform.isAndroid) FlutterBranchIoPlugin.setupBranchIO();
+        if (Platform.isAndroid) FlutterBranchIoPlugin.initBranchIO();
         FlutterBranchIoPlugin.listenToDeepLinkStream().listen((string) {
           print("DEEPLINK $string");
           // PROCESS DEEPLINK HERE